 - Bach Sonata NO. 1 in G-minor, BMV 1001; Fugue

 Polyphonic violin composition was well-developed in Germany by the time Bach set about to compose his Sonatas and Partitas for solo violin.
 These were a set of 6 works completed in 1720, but not published until 1802.
 The entire set (BMV 1001-1006) is three sonatas of four movements each, paired with three partitas, or dance suites.
-While they were largely ignored when published, today this set has become an important part of any violinist’s repertoire and are performed regularly.
+While they were largely ignored when published, today this set has become an important part of any violinist’s repertoire and is performed regularly.